Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 17 Mei 2025 20.31.14 UTC
+- WIB: Sabtu, 17 Mei 2025 21.25.52 UTC
-- WITA: Sabtu, 17 Mei 2025 21.31.14 UTC
+- WITA: Sabtu, 17 Mei 2025 22.25.52 UTC
-- WIT: Sabtu, 17 Mei 2025 22.31.14 UTC
+- WIT: Sabtu, 17 Mei 2025 23.25.52 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: nature
+Kategori: friendship